E-commerce

 The wrong reflex to avoid

-Choosing a tool because it “does AI” without checking whether it truly helps sell, assist, or resolve issues.
-In e-commerce, an assistant has value only if it reduces real friction.
+Choosing a tool because it “does AI” without checking whether it really helps sell, assist, or resolve issues.
+In e-commerce, an assistant only has value if it reduces real friction.

-Return on investment is not limited to support cost savings
+Return on investment is not limited to support savings

 Many teams first evaluate an AI chatbot through ticket reduction or time spent on repetitive questions.
-That’s important, but incomplete.
-True e-commerce ROI also includes assisted conversion, reduced abandonment, higher cart value on certain journeys, response speed, satisfaction, and retention.
+This is important, but incomplete.
+The real e-commerce ROI also includes assisted conversion, reduced abandonment, higher cart value on certain journeys, response speed, satisfaction, and loyalty.

-Because an assistant can be profitable even if it doesn’t “deflect” a huge volume of tickets, if instead it helps convert more, reduce costly hesitation, or improve the post-purchase experience.
+Because an assistant can be profitable even if it does not “deflect” a huge volume of tickets, if it does help convert more, reduce costly hesitation, or improve the post-purchase experience.

 What to track